theaquamarine/windows-powershell-docs/docset/windows/netwnv/get-netvirtualizationproviderroute.md

 ```

 ## DESCRIPTION
-The **Get-NetVirtualizationProviderRoute** cmdlet gets physical network routes for a Microsoft® Hyper-V® Server 2016 virtual network.
+The **Get-NetVirtualizationProviderRoute** cmdlet gets physical network routes for a Microsoft??
+Hyper-V??
+Server 2016 virtual network.
 Network Virtualization allows for more than one virtual network to exist on the same physical network.
 Computers can exchange network traffic with a virtual machine by using a Customer Address in the virtual network.
 Network Virtualization uses Provider Routes to direct network traffic on the physical network.